 All Traditional: Climbing at The Gunks

-Often called a cornerstone of traditional climbing, the Shawangunks (i.e., “the Gunks”) in Upstate New York is a migration point for all trad climbers along the Appalachian corridor.
-The area has a little something for everyone, running the gamut from those cutting their teeth on their first leads to the truly badass and rarified few taking down legendary 5.hard R/X routes.
+Often called a cornerstone of traditional climbing, the Shawangunks (i.e., “the Gunks”) in Upstate New York, one of the best states for rock climbing, is a migration point for all trad climbers along the Appalachian corridor.
+With an absurd amount of iconic routes to match the rock climbing in California, the area has a little something for everyone, running the gamut from those cutting their teeth on their first leads to the truly badass and rarified few taking down legendary 5.hard R/X routes.

 There are plenty of G-rated routes here, enough that it makes a wonderful place to learn the art of trad climbing.
 As climbers progress through the grades, graduate school here tends to offer a chance to test skill and nerves on the fiercely preserved (read: no bolts, i.e., a sharp contrast from climbing at Rumney) routes that reward those with a cool head for leading.